iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Either get busy living or get busy dying.
+> We are all here for some special reason.
 >
-> — Stephen King
+> — Robin Sharma

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->